rstudio/visual-markdown-editing/docs/intro.md

 -   Tight integration with source editing (editing location and undo/redo state are preserved when switching between modes).

-Visual mode currently supports executing R and Python code chunks in the console, but does not yet provide code completion, code-editing keyboard shortcuts, or inline chunk output.
-As such, the feature is aimed mostly at savvy/experienced markdown users that want more productive editing of long-form documents and less so at newer users and/or users that are primarily executing code.
-Additional code editing and execution features will be added in a subsequent release.
+?> Visual mode does not yet incorporate R code editing intelligence (e.g. code completion, auto-indent, keyboard shortcuts etc.) or inline chunk output.
+As a result, it is currently aimed at composition of longer-form documents rather than interactive data analysis.
+Additional code editing and execution features will be added in subsequent releases.

 ## Getting Started